shamesjen/tp/docs/DeveloperGuide.md

 ### Ideation Phase

-NerdTrackerPlus was created by a collective desire to fill a niche that the group was deeply familiar with - supporting teaching assistants managing the administrative side of things so they could focus on the more important issue, teaching their classes.
+nerdTrackerPlus was created by a collective desire to fill a niche that the group was deeply familiar with - supporting teaching assistants managing the administrative side of things so they could focus on the more important issue, teaching their classes.

 Armed with this understanding of the target users, we leveraged our experiences and insgihts to identify the unique challenges and requirements of teaching assistants.

-We wanted to address the day-to-day hurdles faced by Tas, such as tracking attendance, monitoring participation, managing assignments, and keeping track of the grades.
+We wanted to address the day-to-day hurdles faced by TAs, such as tracking attendance, monitoring participation, managing assignments, and keeping track of the grades.
 The diversity of these challenges highlighted the need for a versatile tool capable of streamlining these tasks.